h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 [18] [Chapter 4.
 Common Model Parameters: Practical Machine Learning with H2O by Cook](https://learning.oreilly.com/library/view/practical-machine-learning/9781491964590/)

 ## Task 3: Batch Scoring via Score Another Dataset

+Let’s go through an example of using Driverless AI’s Score on Another Dataset in which we will do batch scoring on the data.
+If you are in production, we don’t recommend using Driverless AI’s Score on Another Dataset, instead use a Driverless AI Deployment Template to do batch scoring.

 1\.
 Click **Score On Another Dataset**.